wadetandy/RedisRecord/README.md

 RedisRecord is a ruby gem designed to be a light-weight replacement for the popular ActiveRecord library.
 RedisRecord uses the [Redis](http://redis.io) storage system instead of a traditional relational database.
 RedisRecord uses the `redis` gem in the background to perform all data storage communications.

+###Note

+RedisRecord is still very much a work in progress.
+I am still in the process of adding additional specs to ensure functionality works as expected.
+Additionally, some of the APIs may change as the gem moves toward a 1.0 release.
+Keep this in mind as you use it in your projects, as future releases may break parts of the existing system as additional design choices are made.
+Please open issues for any bugs you may find and I will fix them as quickly as I can.

 ##Basic Usage

 To use RedisRecord in your own models, you should require the gem and have create a subclass of RedisRecord::Base: